chime/terraform-aws-alternat/README.md

   > Metrics collected by the CloudWatch agent are billed as custom metrics.
 For more information about CloudWatch metrics pricing, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/).

+- There is a small risk that the NAT instance launch will fail due to transient errors.
+With `enable_launch_script_lifecycle_hook` set to true the ASG waits ~15 minutes for the script to complete successfully and starts over with a new instance if necessary.

 ## Contributing

 [Issues](https://github.com/chime/terraform-aws-alternat/issues) and [pull requests](https://github.com/chime/terraform-aws-alternat/pulls) are most welcome!